also in this section

 We LOVE visitors and have welcomed the Minibeast Experience, the History Man and the Carducci Quartet; we’ve done workshops in wire sculpture, skipping, capoeira and Indian dance - it’s an impressive line-up!

-The Mediaeval music makers provided great ‘hands-on’ fun for all!
+The Gamelan Workshop provided great ‘hands-on’ fun for all!

 The children were aquiver with excitement when the Fire Engine came to school.
 Linking in with work on the Great Fire of London, they learnt about how the Fire Service started and how to stay safe.